-Maths lessons will be taught in class groups, using the Mastery approach that is now embedded across the school.
-Maths mastery places greater emphasis on broadening the children's understanding and experiences of mathematics and provides them with a deeper knowledge of concepts which improves their ability to make mathematical links and connections and develops their reasoning and problem solving skills. will work on maths fluency and learning basic Details of the year number facts. curriculum for maths can be found on the school website.
+Maths lessons are taught in class groups, using the Mastery approach which is now embedded across the school.
+Maths mastery places greater emphasis on broadening the children's understanding and experiences of mathematics and provides them with deeper knowledge of concepts.
+This improves their ability to make mathematical links and connections and develops their reasoning and problem solving skills.